 Once you have your potatoes baked (I find it easiest while the potatoes are baking to bake the bacon in the oven at the same time), it takes no time to put the soup together, just caramelized leeks and a blender to smooth the texture.
 You can blend the whole potato and the skin, but I like to cube about a quarter of the potato to add a little more texture.
 Top your soup with all of your favorite baked potato condiments like chives, sour cream, cheddar cheese, and bacon bits.
 Each bite will warm your soul, so keep reading for the recipe!

-I have loved Jamie Oliver since his days on The Naked Chef and have definitely picked up each one of his cookbook along the way!
-His latest, Meals in Minutes, is a new take on the cookbook: rather than being individual dishes, the recipes are full meals that, in his words, only take about 30 minutes to prepare with some practice.
+I have loved Jamie Oliver since his days on The Naked Chef and have eagerly picked up each one of his cookbook along the way.
+One of my favorites, Meals in Minutes, is a different take on the traditional cookbook: rather than giving instructions for individual dishes, the recipes are full meals that, in his words, only take about 30 minutes to prepare with some practice.

 - 30 amazing and easy ways to upgrade ramen noodles. — Serious Eats